holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/03_scratch_functions/lesson_plan_day_2.md

     - PRIMM "ah one ah" program
 - What is a function?
     - Input/output
+- Do an example together:
+    - Student creates function that makes a square
+    - I put it in a loop
+- Any questions about worksheet?
+    - Continue working (either individually or in pairs)
+- Go!
+- Reflection
     - Why functions?
         - Abstraction
         - Easier to reason
         - Decompose a problem into pieces
     - Functions **are a way of thinking**
-- Do an example together:
-    - Student creates function that makes a square
-    - I put it in a loop
-- Any questions about worksheet?
-    - Work in pairs
-- Go!

 ### Homework